gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

   That means if you give them a very complex shader that say takes 5 minutes to run they'll potentially freeze your entire machine for 5 minutes.
   Most well made OSes deal with this by having the CPU check how long it's been since the last command they gave to the GPU.
-If it's been to long (5-6 second) and the GPU has not responded then their only option is to reset the GPU.
+If it's been too long (5-6 second) and the GPU has not responded then their only option is to reset the GPU.

   This is one reason why WebGL can *lose the context* and you get an "Aw, rats!"